Kim Mackney

-Kim Mackney (born 5 February 1949) is an Australian rower.
+Kim Mackney (born 5 February 1949) is an Australian former representative rower.
 He competed in the men's coxless pair event at the 1972 Summer Olympics.
 From school until the national elite representative level and onto a long world-class masters career, Mackney rowed competitively for over fifty years.
 He can be credited with salvaging and re-establishing the Glebe Rowing Club in Sydney after its 1992 demise.

 Club and state rowing

 Mackney's was introduced to rowing by his father Walter Mackney who had stroked the victorious New South Wales King's Cup crew of 1935 and the Australian men's eight at the 1936 Berlin Olympics.